Search results for:

 Table of Contents

 Cannot modify header information errors are most commonly caused by extra white space in a PHP file or by other files sending header information already.
 It's usually added on accident when editing and modifying WordPress files.
 A single extra space can prompt this error.
 However, it's also possible that you installed a plugin containing files that have extra space, causing WP to throw this error up.

 It will look something like this:

 Warning: Cannot modify header information - Header already sent by (Output started at /blog/wp-config.php:31)

-In order to fix the error, you have to first find out where it’s coming from.
+To fix the error, you have to find out where it's coming from.
 The error you see on the page will usually tell you where to look.
-In the example above, it’s in the wp-config file on line 31.
+In the example above, it's in the wp-config file on line 31.

-Step 1: Go to the file and line number it identifies to see if there are any extra spaces
+Step 1: Go to the file and line number it identifies to see any extra spaces.

 Step 4: Make sure there are no extra blank spaces at the end of the code, period

 If you can't find any extra spaces anywhere, it may be a plugin.
 Disable all your plugins and see if the error is gone.
 If so, turn them on one by one, checking after each one to find the problem-causing plugin.

 If your site isn't running on WordPress, the error should still tell you which file to start your search.
 Go to that file and look for any blank spaces as described above.